ToBeauty/Black-Forrest/Mods/AGF-V2-HUDPlus-1Main-v5.0.1/AGF-ReadMe.txt

 	-This is a server-side mod, meaning this mod can be installed on JUST the server and will work automatically for joining players.
 	-Works with EAC on or off.
 	-All 14 languages supported
-	-HUDPlus is SAFE to install on new or existing games.
+	-HUDPlus-1Main is SAFE to install on new or existing games.
-	-HUDPLUS is SAFE to remove from an existing game.
+	-HUDPlus-1Main is SAFE to remove from an existing game.

 ______________________________________________________________________________________________________________________